lagoproject/DMP/DMP.md

 There are two main kinds of data managed by the LAGO Collaboration.
 The first one is the data measured (L) by the water-Cherenkov detectors (WCD), and the second is the data obtained from simulations (S).

 The measured (raw) data is pipelined for correction and analysis, obtaining the following data sub-types according to their quality and processing level:
   - **L0.
 Raw data**: data as acquired from detectors.
 Including onboard telemetry.
-Data directly acquired and transferred from the LAGO ACQUA system.
+Data directly acquired and transferred from the LAGO [ACQUA system](https://github.com/lagoproject/acqua).
   - **L1.
 Preliminary data**: low temporal resolution data processed in almost real-time.
 Only includes atmospheric pressure corrections.
-First processing level in the LAGO ANNA framework.
+First processing level in the LAGO [ANNA framework](https://github.com/lagoproject/anna).
   - **L2: Quality for Astrophysics**.
 Ensures quality data to be used by experts from the Astrophysics Community: fixed level scalers by atmospheric parameters and the detector efficiency.
-This corresponds to the second level of processing in the LAGO ANNA framework.
+This corresponds to the second level of processing in the [ANNA framework](https://github.com/lagoproject/anna).
   - **L3.
 Quality for the general public**.
 Ensures high quality data to be used by researchers from other subjects or the general public.
 Charge histograms of the detectors are also processed/corrected.
-This is the third level of processing in the LAGO ANNA framework.
+This is the third level of processing in the [ANNA framework](https://github.com/lagoproject/anna).

 On the other hand, users can perform their own simulations of extensive atmospheric showers (EAS), the cascades of secondary particles are produced when a high-energy particle coming from the space interacts with the atmosphere.
-By using the LAGO ARTI framework, it is possible to simulate the expected flux on signals at the detector level including different geomagnetic, atmospheric and detector conditions.
+By using the LAGO [ARTI framework](https://github.com/lagoproject/arti), it is possible to simulate the expected flux on signals at the detector level including different geomagnetic, atmospheric and detector conditions.
 By using ARTI, users are able to generate different types of hierarchical data-sets:
   - **S0.
 Plain simulations**: CORSIKA outputs, which are described in the official documentation [D. Heck and T. Pierog, "Extensive Air Shower Simulation with CORSIKA: A User’s Guide".
 Version 7.7100 from December 17, 2019](https://web.ikp.kit.edu/corsika/usersguide/usersguide.pdf), section 10, page 121.
-(Available at https://web.ikp.kit.edu/corsika/usersguide/usersguide.pdf)
   - **S1.
 Analyzed simulations**: ARTI analysis and outputs of the S0 data-set, containing the expected flux of secondary particles at the ground.
   - **S2.
 Detector response simulations**: ARTI detector simulation module, containing a complete, detailed and adjustable [Geant4](https://geant4.web.cern.ch/) model of the LAGO detectors.
 The main output is the expected signals in the detector, allowing site characterization and comparison with L2 and L3 data sets at each site.